-Calvin Hui is an Associate Professor of Chinese Studies in Modern Languages and Literatures at the College of William and Mary.
-He received his PhD in Literature at Duke University in spring 2013 and studied with Rey Chow, Michael Hardt, and Fredric Jameson.
+Calvin Hui is an Associate Professor of Chinese Studies in Modern Languages and Literatures at William & Mary.
+He received his PhD in Literature at Duke University and studied with Rey Chow, Michael Hardt, and Fredric Jameson.
 His research and teaching focus on modern Chinese humanities (film, media, and literature), Hong Kong studies, critical theory, and cultural studies, with particular emphases on Marxist theory, gender and sexuality studies, and post-colonial and transnational studies.
 He is a recipient of the 2019 American Council of Learned Societies (ACLS) Fellowship.
 He is also a recipient of the Chiang Ching-kuo Foundation for International Scholarly Exchange Research Grant (2020) and Scholar Grant (2016).

 His book, entitled The Art of Useless: Fashion, Media, and Consumer Culture in Contemporary China, is forthcoming with Columbia University Press in 2021.
 Click here.
 He also researches China's "shanzhai" (copycat) cultures such as art and architecture, as well as Jia Zhangke’s cinema.
 His publications have appeared in Journal of Chinese Cinemas, Verge: Studies in Global Asias, Modern Chinese Literature and Culture (Web Publications), Prism: Theory and Modern Chinese Literature, GLQ: A Journal of Lesbian and Gay Studies, The Cold War and Asian Cinemas, and The Changing Landscape of China's Consumerism, and so on.

 He has directed an honors thesis entitled "Cooperative Comrades: Contract Marriages and the Chinese LGBT Movement," which focuses on "fake" marriages between gay men and lesbians in contemporary China.
 In addition, he has supervised such independent study projects as "China Opening Up: Sex Cultures and Politics since 1978," "Copycat China," and "Artificial Intelligence, New Media, and 21st century China."
 He welcomes students' inquiry about pursuing honors thesis or independent study in the following areas: (1) The Chinese middle class and cultures; (2) U.S.-China cultural exchange; (3) consumer cultures and counterfeit cultures; (4) migrant labor issues; (5) environmental concerns; and (6) Chinese diaspora (ethnicity) and the Sinophone (language).